alexajuno/notes/doc/secretary.md

 ## Topics

+- [ ] An idea about the combination of psychology and software
 - [ ] Understanding JWT Session Management Mechanism
 - [ ] Passkey technology
 - [ ] Backend roadmap